Russell-Waterhouse/programming-tools/frameworks/web-ui/README.md

 # Web UI Frameworks

-This is for frameworks like React, Svelte, Vue, Angular, and HTMX.
+This directory contains frontend web ui frameworks, such as React, Svelte, Vue, and Angular.

-//TODO: Write the rest of this readme
+In each framework directory, you'll find the same basic calculator project done with each framework.

+Currently, these are the frameworks that have been completed, but more are coming soon™️

+- React